jessonfoo/p002/week_5/9_BONUS_rpn/readme.md

 ## Learning Objectives
-- objective 1
+- Decompose a problem into smaller, easier to solve components
-- objective 2
+- Manipulate and access data within data structures
-- objective 3
+- Find and use built-in Ruby methods to solve challenges

 ## Background
 Create an `RPNCalculator` class which can evaluate expressions written in [Reverse Polish notation](http://en.wikipedia.org/wiki/Reverse_Polish_notation).